virgiliud/wp-gpt-starter/README.md

 ### Customizing Error Responses

-Developers have the flexibility to customize error responses based on the HTTP status by modifying the endpoint file.
+Developers can customize error responses based on the HTTP status by modifying the `wpgpt-endpoint.php` file.
 HTTP status codes are captured in the `$http_status` variable.

 ## License